Nissan Fairlady Z (S30): Racing

 Ira was awarded SCCA's prestigious Kimberly Cup in 2008.
 Previous Kimberly Cup recipients include Bob Holbert, Roger Penske, Mark Donohue, and Peter Revson.

 On September 27, 2015, Greg Ira won his second (and Nissan's 98th) SCCA National Championship, in his EP2 Revtech/Ztrix.com 240Z, at Daytona International Speedway.

 Relaunch attempts

 From 1997 to 2002 Nissan did not offer the Z-car line outside of Japan, where the Fairlady Z (Z32) remained available until 2000.
 In 1998, Nissan launched a program to bring back the Z-car line by first purchasing original 240Zs, then restoring them to factory specifications, and finally selling them to dealerships for $24,000.
 This was an effort to keep Z-car interest alive.
-Nissan over-estimated the market for the cars and low demand (and the high price) meant that less than fifty cars were re-manufactured and sold.
+Nissan over-estimated the market for the cars; low demand coupled with a high price meant that less than fifty cars were re-manufactured and sold.
 Furthermore, in 1999, a concept car was shown to the public in a plan to return to the fundamentals that made the 240Z a market success.
 As of 2022, the Z-car is simply sold as the Z. Its design stems from multiple Z's that came before it.